jsdf/glsl-lsp/client/README.md

 # OpenGL Shading Language for Visual Studio Code
 This extension adds language support for the OpenGL Shading Language to Visual Studio Code.

+## Note on this Fork
+This is a fork of the original `glsl-lsp` extension by [kuba_p](https://github.com/KubaP).
+This version is maintained by [jsdf](https://github.com/jsdf) and includes updates such as support for Apple Silicon, which was lacking in the previously published version.

 It current supports the following features:
 - Basic semantic highlighting
 - Syntax errors